-Admission procedures are the same as those for the college with the additional requirement that a physical examination report must be submitted prior to enrollment.
+Admission procedures are the same as those for the college with the additional requirement that physical and dental examination reports must be submitted prior to enrollment.
 Also, a personal interview may be requested.

 Employment opportunities for medical assistants are available in physician's offices, clinics, health insurance companies and other health care facilities.